 When to use Daivobet® gel preparations

-Apply Daivobet® gel once a day at the most convenient time for you, trying to applying it about the same part of the day each day.
+Apply Daivobet® gel once a day at the most convenient time for you.
+Apply at about the same time each day.

 How long to use it

 Each treatment course would normally last for up to four weeks for scalp psoriasis and up to eight weeks for psoriasis on the body.